mythridium/music/README.md

 * Summoning Max Hit: 192
 * Skill Bonus: +5% Music GP

-In addition, the Bard has synergies with every single other tablet, since Music is a skill that focuses on boosting other skills, it's synergy helps all other skills.
+In addition, the Bard has synergies with every single other tablet.
+Since Music is a skill that focuses on boosting other skills, its synergy helps all other skills.
 It basically doubles the tablet effect of the tablet it is synergizing with (by granting the same tablet modifiers via the synergy).

 Example: Devil gives -5% Firemaking Interval, if synergized with the Bard, the synergy will provide an addition -5% Firemaking Interval for a total of -10% Firemaking Interval being provided from the tablets.